← Guides

 The map: places, journeys and old borders

 Every event with a place shows up on the map — births, marriages, deaths, emigrations — and a person's events join up into a life path you can follow across the world.
-A time slider (with playback, up to ×48) moves the whole picture through the years.
+A time slider (with playback, up to ×48) moves the whole picture through the years, and Filters group events into five toggleable families: Births, Marriages, Deaths, Migrations and Other — the whole-family map opens with the first three on.
 It all works offline: the world map and a place index are built into the app.

 Putting your villages on the map